paoloose/devi/README.md

 </p>

 <p align="center">
-    <code>devi is a cli tool for managing your project templates</code>
+    <samp>devi is a cli tool for managing your project templates</samp>
 </p>

 With `devi` you can create, use, reuse and manage your project templates.